Zona de Promesas

 Zona de Promesas: mixes 1984-1993 (Spanish for Zone of Promises) is an album recorded by Argentine rock band Soda Stereo.
-Their tenth album was released by Sony Music Entertainment in 1993.
-The album is composed of a series of remixes recorded by Soda Stereo that range between 1984 and 1993 and Zona de promesas, a track left in the cutting room of the band's previous album, Dynamo.
+Their tenth album, it was released by Sony Music Entertainment in 1993.
+The album is composed of a series of remixes recorded by Soda Stereo between 1984 and 1993 and "Zona de promesas", a track left in the cutting room of the band's previous album, Dynamo.
 This was the last album released through the Sony label.
+It was certified Gold by the Argentine Chamber of Phonograms and Videograms Producers.